Klaipėda: History

 A settlement of Baltic tribes in the territory of the present-day city is said to have existed in the region as early as the 7th century.
-Klaipėda is the oldest city in modern Lithuania.
+Klaipėda is one of the oldest cities in modern Lithuania.
 The Balts initially established Klaipėda as a trading centre for the storage of goods and annual fairs with the Germans.

 Teutonic Knights

 In the 1240s, Pope Gregory IX offered King Håkon IV of Norway the opportunity to conquer the peninsula of Sambia.
-However, after Grand Duke Mindaugas of Lithuania, the Teutonic Knights and a group of crusaders from Lübeck moved into Sambia and accepted Christianity.
+However, after Grand Duke Mindaugas of Lithuania accepted Christianity, the Teutonic Knights and a group of crusaders from Lübeck moved into Sambia.
 These groups founded a fort in 1252 called Memele castrum (or Memelburg, "Memel Castle").
 The fort's construction was completed in 1253, and Memel was garrisoned with troops of the Teutonic Order, administered by Deutschmeister Eberhard von Seyne.
 Documents for its founding were signed by Eberhard and Bishop Heinrich von Lützelburg of Courland on 29 July 1252 and 1 August 1252.